 We welcome applicants from a broad range of backgrounds who seek to move to a new level of intellectual and professional achievement.
 Our graduate students have served as lead investigators in renewable energy research and outreach projects, as research assistants on a wide variety of funded projects, as project managers in competitions such as the USDOE Race to Zero, and through service outreach to agencies such as Habitat for Humanity.

 We invite you to become part of this dynamic and engaged community of learners!

 - Degree programs offered

 - Graduate faculty, including degrees held, research interests, and philosophy of graduate education

-- Assistantships in the Department of Technology and Environmental Design
+- Assistantships in the Department of Sustainable Technology and the Built Environment

 - Current and former graduate students

-If you are interested in learning more about graduate study in the Department of Technology and Environmental Design, please contact the Graduate Program Director, Dr. Marie Hoepfl at firstname.lastname@example.org.
-Campus visits are encouraged.
+If you are interested in learning more about graduate study in the Department of Sustainable Technology and the Built Environment, please contact the Graduate Program Director, Dr. Marie Hoepfl at email@example.com.
+Campus visits are welcomed.
 Formal application to the program is made through the online admissions page on the Graduate School web site.
 Admission decisions are based on your personal statement of goals, three letters of recommendation, your undergraduate GPA, and your combined GRE Verbal and Quantitative scores.

 There are two admission deadlines: July 1 (for Fall enrollment), and November 1 (for Spring enrollment).
 In order to be considered for available scholarships for the coming academic year, applications must be completed by March 1.
 Applicants should be aware that available spaces may fill before the posted application deadlines.